12 minutes read

 3. Poor performance

 Okay, so we said your website needs to look up to snuff.
-That much is clear but if you plan on renovating an old architecture that is running on an old server, upgrade.
+That much is clear, but if you plan on renovating an old architecture running on an old server, upgrade.
 The second and perhaps the most annoying website issue is poor loading times.
-It’s so annoying that, at times, it doesn’t matter how good your website looks because, most of the time, the user won’t wait for the load to finish.
+It’s so irritating that, at times, it doesn’t matter how good your website looks because the user usually won’t wait for the load to finish.

-To make things even worse, Google doesn’t like long load times either.
-So much so that Google will penalize anyone whose website loads more than 7 seconds.
+To make things worse, Google doesn’t like long load times either so much so that Google will penalize anyone whose website loads more than 7 seconds.
 What can cause such load times?
 I hear you ask.
 Well, a lot of things.

-The most common reasons you have website problems surrounding load times are poor server storage, a ton of high-quality images, and badly written website scripts.
+The most common reasons you have website problems surrounding load times are poor server storage, many high-quality images, and badly written website scripts.

 To fix website issues, reassess your codebase, cut metadata from images using services such as TinyPNG, and use NVMe storage.
-Additionally, if this sounds like a lot of trouble, use cloud technology to offload some of the processing and hosting.
+If this sounds like a lot of trouble, use cloud technology to offload some processing and hosting.

 4. Cheap images

 You can almost smell a stock image from a mile.
 These pictures, while not on the top of website problems, play a crucial role in the success of your site.
 How?
-Imagine a scenario where you open up your favorite info portal, scroll through the home page, and stumble on a familiar picture.
+Imagine <opening up your favorite info portal, scrolling through the home page, and stumbling on a familiar picture.

 You’ve seen that image.
 It was on some cheap eCommerce platform selling cheap Chinese products.
 You know that there’s something fishy here, and you start to doubt the information posted, whether it is of low quality or not.
 You get the point.
 Visual content draws people, but a bad one - not.